-NORD gratefully acknowledges the KCNQ2 CURE Alliance and Kristen Park, MD, Assistant Professor, Department of Pediatrics, University of Colorado School of Medicine; Program Director for the Epilepsy Fellowship at Children's Hospital of Colorado, for assistance in the preparation of this report.
+NORD gratefully acknowledges the KCNQ2 CURE Alliance and Kristen Park, MD, Associate Professor, Department of Pediatrics, University of Colorado School of Medicine; Associate Program Director for the Epilepsy Fellowship at Children's Hospital of Colorado, for assistance in the preparation of this report.

 KCNQ2E typically presents with seizures in the first week of life.
 Seizures appear as stiffening of the body (tonic) often associated with jerking and changes in breathing or heart rate.
 The seizures are usually quite frequent (many per day) and often difficult to treat.
 Typically, the seizures are associated with abnormal brain wave patterns on EEG during this time.
 The seizures in KCNQ2E often resolve within months to years but children have some degree of developmental impairment involving one or more domains (motor, social, language, cognition).
 This can range from mild to severe depending on a number of different factors.
 Some children may also have autistic features.